songsongha/financesFinder/README.md

 -   The charts were was built using the Recharts library.
 -   It display the daily opening stock prices and the data is sorted to ensure that the chart is showing the data in ascending order by date
-    \*If you hover over the chart a tooltip will display the detailed values.
+-   If you hover over the chart a tooltip will display the detailed values.
 -   If there is no data available that text will be displayed instead of the chart.

 ### CashFlowChart

--   The historical cash flow chart is a composite charge with stacked bars to show the three types of cash flow overlayed with a line graph showing net change in cash.
+-   The historical cash flow chart is a composite chart with stacked bars to show the three types of cash flow overlayed with a line graph showing net change in cash.
+I chose this chart style after a discussion with an accountant friend who provided an example of what she prefers to see.
 -   The y axis is formatted with large number abbreviations for readability.
 -   If you hover over the chart a tooltip will display the detailed values.
 -   If there is no data available that text will be displayed instead of the chart.